Liquidation

 The auction ends when either

-- the vault's debt was fully repaid
+- the vault's debt is fully repaid

 - there is no collateral left in the vault; or